cutz-j/ACCV/README.md

 We use torchvision built-in CIFAR-10.

 ## Download pre-trained model weights
-The pretrained weights can be downloaded by running the file in dataset or [here]().
+The pretrained weights can be downloaded by running the file in dataset.

 ```
 # Download the pre-trained weights